Aiven-Labs/the-5-types-of-database/slides.typ

   - When you have lots of columns and want to query relatively few
   - When you have a lot of data
-  - When denormalised data is an advantage
+    - Which you don't want to alter
-  - When you are generally adding new data, not changing it ]
+]

 #slide[